-Jung von Matt’s job was to launch Dunkin’ Donuts in Sweden.
 First out, on December 5, 2014, was the opening in Täby Centrum.
 The objective was to get as many people as possible on the opening days and create hype around the new launch.
+Target audience: All gender, 16-42 year old, living in the Stockholm area.

-The idea: "Fika" is something the Swedes keep close to heart and an important part of the Swedish culture.
-In our campaign, we positioned Dunkin' Donuts as a brand new, modern and joyful fika.
+"Fika" is something the Swedes keep close to heart and an important part of the Swedish culture.
+With Dunkin’ Donuts, we wanted to take the Swedish fika culture to new levels.
+We positioned Dunkin' Donuts as a brand new, modern, colourful and joyful brand - not as conservative as the coffee market usually is.
 Therefore, the brand promise became: The hole new fika.
 The promise was used everywhere where the campaign spread before the opening event: social media, PR, ads, OOH, DM, flyers, etc.

 - People gathered and started to queue a day in advance when Sweden's first Dunkin' Donuts opened in Täby Centrum.
 100 persons slept over in the mall and people continued to queue three days after the opening - for a total of four days!